 Can I use my insurance?

 Yes.
-We are in network with Aetna.
+We are in network with Aetna and United Healthcare.
 We are out of network providers for all other insurance companies, but, if you see a licensed clinician (not an intern or student), we can provide you with a claim form for you insurance company.
 They will then reimburse you any out of network benefits you might have.

 Some people choose NOT to use their insurance for their therapy because they do not want records or diagnoses recorded or shared with insurance companies.